arcanjotiago/constructionbudget/README.md

 ## Description
 This project was developed using NestJS.
-Here we have a user login module with follow description:
+Here we have a login module that allows the user to login in application.
--The user has specific endpoint to do login with email and password.
-After login, the user receives a valid token for 24hrs.
--For each endpint, except the login, the user shoud be send the valid access token.
+We also have a construction budget module that allows a user to create quotes.

+## Busines specification
+- The normal user can login, register new users, and create, list and update budgets;
+- The budget have (client name, adress, service type, materials [with price], labor price and total price);
+- The admin user can manage users and budgets.
+The administrator can access some reports.

 ## Endpoints
 ### method-description / endpoint